Donny-C-1/amalajeun-web-service/README.md

 4. Use a process manager like systemd or Docker
 5. Set up proper logging and monitoring

-## Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Add tests
-5. Submit a pull request

 ## License

-This project is licensed under the MIT License.
+This project is licensed under a [Proprietary License](LICENSE.md).

+> **Note:** AmalaJeun is a proprietary application.
+Usage and distribution are subject to the terms specified in the license.